SM Mall of Asia: Expansion and redevelopment

-Museo del Galeón (formerly The Galeón) is a dome-shaped museum that will feature the history of the Manila Galleon trade system, in which (over a period of 250 years) the Philippines and Mexico played major roles.
-The main attraction will be the Galleon ship, which was used for trading.

-The museum is set to open in October 2025, after a lengthy delay due to undisclosed reasons.

 Former features

 The Exploreum

 The Exploreum was a science and technology museum located at the Entertainment Mall.
 A joint venture between SM Prime Holdings and United-States-based Leisure Entertainment Consultancy (LEC), it opened in 2007 as the SM Science Discovery Center.
 It featured a digital planetarium and a wide range of technology and science-themed exhibits.
 At the time of its opening, the two-level science center covered an area of 3200 sqm.
 It also featured the Digistar Planetarium housed within a 16 m dome which was designed by Evans & Sutherland.

 In 2009, it was renamed into Nido Fortified Science Discovery Center as SM Prime Holdings partnered with Nido Fortified, a milk brand of Nestlé.

 In 2014, Nido Fortified Science Discovery Center was rebranded to The Exploreum, which featured 118 new interactive exhibits and over 100 non-interactive exhibits in eight major interactive galleries namely the Natural World, Human Adventure, Zoom, Connect, Cyberville, Space Camp, the Living Earth, and Science Park.

 Exploreum was closed in 2017 as a part of the mall expansion.